openfans-community-offical/Debian-Pi-Aarch64/README.md

 ![caas-cluster](./images/caas2.png)

-Rebuild from An open source project [Portainer](http://potainer.net) and develop for Chinese and others By OPENFANS.
+Rebuild from An open-source project [Portainer](http://potainer.net) and develop for Chinese and others By OPENFANS.

 ### 2-9.
 Other Features

 - Support for 3D acceleration, all desktop environments are enabled by default.

 - There are too many new features of version 2.0, we won't elaborate anymore here.

 ----